 Customer experience consulting firms help brands design CX strategies: journey mapping, persona development, experience audits.
 Software executes those strategies at scale.

-For ecommerce brands, the consulting-first approach often stalls at implementation.
+For ecommerce brands, the consulting-first approach often stalls at setup.
 A journey map that identifies "returns experience" as a pain point doesn't fix the problem.
 Software that automates returns and warranty claims does.

-The most practical approach: start with software that addresses the highest-volume pain points (usually returns and warranty claims), then layer on strategic consulting for experience design.
+The practical path: start with software that fixes the highest-volume pain points.
+That is usually returns and warranty claims.
+Add strategic consulting on top for experience design once the operational layer works.